Chilliwack: Early 20th century

+Late 20th century

+On January 1, 1980, the Township of Chilliwhack and the City of Chilliwack amalgamated to form a single municipality styled the District of Chilliwack, following the passage of referendae in both municipalities.
+On July 16, 1999, the District of Chilliwack, once again, was renamed the City of Chilliwack.
+To the present day, locals idiosyncratically use the same name to refer to the city as a whole, and to the old city centre.
+It is also the name of the greater metropolitan area encompassing adjacent sovereign indigenous nations, municipalities, and unincorporated areas.

+In 1997, following the end of the Cold War a few years earlier, CFB Chilliwack closed.
+Its training facilities were converted into the Canada Education Park, a campus for multiple institutions, including the Justice Institute of British Columbia, the Royal Canadian Mounted Police, the University of the Fraser Valley, and the Western Area Training Centre (WATC).
+Today it also houses supply depots for the 39 Canadian Brigade Group of the Canadian Army and the Royal Canadian Army Cadets.
+The old quartermaster warehouse became the Canadian Military Education Centre Museum.

 Geography

 Chilliwack is located in the Upper Fraser Valley, 100 kilometres (60 mi) east of Vancouver on the Trans-Canada Highway.
 The city is bounded on the north by the Fraser River, and on the south by the Canada-United States border.

 Chilliwack is surrounded by tall mountain peaks, such as Mount Cheam and Slesse Mountain, and large rivers (the Fraser and Vedder).

 Geology

 The Chilliwack Batholith forms much of the North Cascades in southwestern British Columbia, Canada and the U.S. state of Washington.
 The geological structure is primarily named after the City of Chilliwack, where it is the most notable geological feature.

 The Chilliwack Batholith is part of the Pemberton Volcanic Belt and is the largest mass of exposed intrusive rock in the Cascade Volcanic Arc.
 The age of the Chilliwack batholith ranges from 26 to 29 million years old.

 In 2013, Maclean's reported that, with an average annual temperature of 10.5 C, Chilliwack is the warmest city in Canada.